earthly/website/blog/_posts/2022-10-19-build-GraphQL-APIs-Go.md

  - API
  - Go
  - MySQL
-excerpt: "Learn how to build GraphQL APIs using Go and MySQL in this tutorial.
-Discover how to set up the necessary prerequisites, generate GraphQL resolvers with Gqlgen, and implement the logic for mutations and queries.
-Get hands-on experience with Go and GraphQL to create powerful APIs."
+excerpt: Learn how to build GraphQL APIs using Go and MySQL.
+This tutorial covers the basics of GraphQL, setting up a Go GraphQL server using gqlgen, connecting to a MySQL database, and implementing resolvers for mutations and queries.
+If you're interested in building efficient and type-safe APIs with Go, this article is for you.
 ---

 ## Prerequisites